LOADING ...

 Motorhead: I learn it tonight!

-Don: Listen, I got the booked.
+Listen, I got the time booked.

 Motorhead: I can't . . .

-Tonight?
-OW!
+Aynsley: OW!

-Don: At the Hollywodd Market tonight, man!
+Don: At the Hollywodd Ranch tonight, man!

-Meredith: That's heavy, man.
+That's pretty heavy, man.

 But tonight?!

-Meredith: That's pretty . . .
+Meredith: pretty heavy . . .

-Don: Listen, I'll care of everything.
+Don: Listen, I'll take of everything.

-Don: You see, Countess, the problem is uh, it's very hard to talk about but, the guys need equipment, you know like he needs batteries and uh, and, and uh, needs strings for his guitar, you know?
-And, and some of the electronic equipment needs boosting and uh, we have a good prog and everything, you I just wanted to find out if we could get any awr . . . nng . . . gnn . . .
+Don: You see, Countess, the problem is uh, it's very hard to talk about but, the guys equipment, you know like he needs batteries and uh, and, and uh, needs strings for his guitar, you know?
+And, and some of the electronic equipment needs boosting and uh, we have a good prog and everything, you know?
+I just wanted to find out if we could get any awr . . . nng . . . gnn . . .
 Do you have a pencil and a paper?
 Uh huh . . . thanks . . .

 Francesca:

-Francesca: Who cares about
+Francesca: Who cares royalties?

 Grrah!

-Francesca: Look, I've seen everybody around, The Beatles, The Rolling Stones, Arthur Brown, and his and his head . . .
-Oh, man, I've never got so hot as long, I've ever got so hot until I started to, to use the chicken head to measure it with it.
+Francesca: Look, I've seen everybody around, The Beatles, The Rolling Stones, Arthur Brown, and his fire and his head . . .
+Oh, man, I've never got so hot as long, I've ever got so hot until I started to, to use the chicken head to measure it it.

-Another "Guy From Alabama": Playing that kind of music and eating meat, you'll . . .
+Another "Guy Alabama": Playing that kind of music and eating meat, you'll never . . .

 I say . . .
 I say . . .

-Guy From (unintelligible shouting)
+Guy Alabama: (unintelligible shouting)

-I say, old boy, you speak english?
+Aynsley: I say, old boy, you english?

-Don: You have to admit is different.
+Don: You have to this is different.

 I mean . . .
 I know what it's like, to me the idea of being commercial is doing something different.

-Carl: The way feed . . .
+The way they feed . . .

-You know?
-Something people can . . . can . . .
+Don: You know? people can . . . can . . .

 WAH!